beneopp/automation_code/README.md

 The scripts can be summarized as follows:

 - uncertainty.py - uses the uncertainty method.
-In this case K-nearest Neighbors method was used for the model and the next sample had the highest variance of the K-nearest neighbors.
+In this case, K-nearest Neighbors method was used for the model.
+The next sample had the highest variance of the K-nearest neighbors.
 - cv.py - performs cross-validation of data
 - classification.py - executes the program